 Underlying the negative trend in the data for the 90 x 2050 VEIC Scenario are many of the same assumptions.
-In Figure 11, a notable trend in the graph is that almost none of the fuels seem to increase in volume by 2050.
+In Figure 16, a notable trend in the graph is that almost none of the fuels seem to increase in volume by 2050.
 Some, such as wood pellets and cord wood, decrease.
 This is where efficiency plays into the equation.
 Although the volume of these sources is decreasing, that decrease assumes weatherization and building envelope conservation measures.
-Therefore a decreasing volume of fuel is assumed to be capable of heating more space (houses) overall.
+Therefore, a decreasing volume of fuel is assumed to be capable of heating more space (houses) overall.

-Second Homes
+Second Homes Heating Demand

-Approximately one third of the housing stock in The Windham Region is second homes22.
+Approximately one third of the housing stock in the Windham Region is second homes13 (see Table 1 on page 20 of this Plan).
 The model accounts for second home energy consumption by assuming that these homes use 15% of the heating fuel used by a single family home.